This post may contain affiliate links.

-At the time of writing Barbados is only open Wednesday to Saturday, opening at 12 noon, closing at 6.30pm.
+At the time of writing (winter) Barbados is only open Wednesday to Saturday, opening at 12 noon, closing at 6.30pm.
 On Sundays Barbados is only open 12 to 4 pm.
 Opening hours change often due to the current staffing crisis and private functions.
 Always check with the venue.

-On the Barbados menu, you are likely to find such things as seafood sharing plates, oysters, ceviche, coconut prawns, brisket sliders, truffle fries and most excellent cocktails.
+On the Barbados menu, you are (were) likely to find such things as seafood sharing plates, oysters, ceviche, coconut prawns, brisket sliders, truffle fries and most excellent cocktails.